 This first advertising email sold twelve million dollars of computers.

 Thuerk’s email established the “do not advertise in email” precedent.
 It also sold twelve million dollars of servers, establishing the “random email marketing is highly profitable” precedent.
-Going forward, the network relied on the social contract to prevent junk mail.
+Going forward, the network relied on the social contract and Air Force majors to prevent junk mail.
 Email protocols remained unchanged.

-In 1993, UUnet began selling Internet access to any company that could pay, beginning the commercialization of the Internet.
-While people that run businesses might be fine, most corporations are indifferent to feeble social contracts.
-The first spam hit Usenet, not email, in April 1994, but spam email followed immediately afterwards.
+In 1990, UUnet started building its own commercial IP network.
+UUnet’s AlterNet could communicate with the Internet, but was not bound by government rules.
+While people that run businesses might be fine, most corporations are indifferent to feeble social contracts and do not answer to the military.
+The first spam hit Usenet in April 1994, and spam email followed immediately afterwards.

 Unchecked spam makes email useless.
 Almost every change in SMTP in the last thirty years has been propelled by the need to eliminate spam while retaining broad interoperability.